vdenise20/COS214-Practical4/README.md

 	• Notification Mechanism: When the CropField changes state, it calls notify(), which in turn calls update() on all attached trucks.
 This ensures that all relevant trucks are aware of the changes and can take the appropriate action.

 ---------------------------------------------------------------------------------------

+Component 5
+Class Diagram Structure
+1. FarmIterator (Iterator)
+	• Functions:
+		○ virtual void firstFarm() = 0;
+			§ Reason: Initializes the iterator to point to the first element in the collection.
+		○ virtual void next() = 0;
+			§ Reason: Moves the iterator to the next element in the collection.
+		○ virtual bool isDone() const = 0;
+			§ Reason: Checks if the iterator has traversed all the elements in the collection.
+		○ virtual Farm* currentFarm() const = 0;
+			§ Reason: Returns the current element that the iterator is pointing to.
+2. BreadthFirstFarmIterator and DepthFirstFarmIterator (Concrete Iterators)
+	• Variables:
+		○ int currentIndex;
+			§ Reason: Keeps track of the current position in the traversal.
+		○ vector<Farm*> elements;
+			§ Reason: Stores the elements (farms or crop fields) in the order they will be traversed.

+	• Functions:
+		○ void firstFarm() override;
+			§ Reason: Sets the iterator to the first element according to the traversal strategy.
+		○ void next() override;
+			§ Reason: Moves to the next element in the order defined by the traversal strategy.
+		○ bool isDone() const override;
+			§ Reason: Checks if the traversal is complete.
+		○ Farm* currentFarm() const override;
+			§ Reason: Returns the current farm or crop field that the iterator is pointing to.

+4. FarmCollection (Aggregate)
+	• Functions:
+		○ virtual FarmIterator* createIterator() const = 0;
+			§ Reason: Provides a way to get an iterator for traversing the collection.
+This method will return an instance of a concrete iterator, depending on the traversal strategy required.

+5. FarmUnitCollection (Concrete Aggregates)
+	• Functions:
+		○ FarmIterator* createIterator() const override;
+			§ Reason: Returns an instance of a specific iterator (e.g., BreadthFirstFarmIterator or DepthFirstFarmIterator) that can traverse this collection of farms or crop fields.

+Explanation of Roles and Interactions
+	• Iterator (FarmIterator): Defines the interface for traversing a collection of elements, ensuring that the traversal logic is consistent and independent of the underlying structure of the collection.
+	• Concrete Iterator (BreadthFirstFarmIterator, DepthFirstFarmIterator): Implements the traversal logic specific to a strategy (e.g., breadth-first or depth-first).
+These classes know how to navigate through the collection and return elements one by one.
+	• Aggregate (FarmCollection): Provides the interface for creating an iterator.
+It abstracts away the details of how the collection is structured or how the traversal is implemented, leaving that to the concrete iterators.
+	• Concrete Aggregate ( FarmUnitCollection): Represents the actual collection of farms or crop fields that need to be traversed.
+These classes create and return the appropriate iterator to traverse the collection.

+Summary
+	• The Iterator Design Pattern is the correct approach for implementing farm traversal strategies in your system.
+It allows you to abstract the traversal logic and provides flexibility in how you navigate through different farm structures.
+	• The pattern supports multiple traversal strategies (like breadth-first and depth-first) without exposing the internal structure of the farm collections.
+	• This design ensures that your traversal code is clean, modular, and easy to extend or modify if new traversal strategies are needed in the future.